What Does it Mean to Study Web Development?

 Web development combines a large dose of creativity with a large background in technical knowledge.
 Although much of what one needs to know as a Web developer can be gathered in college classes, preparation in high school can help.
 Some high schools might be better equipped to handle the creative end than the technical end.

 If computer science is an option for high school students, the more classes the better.
-Although computers and computers programs are constantly evolving, an understanding of the basics of computers will provide students with a solid foundation to adapt to whatever the computer world throws their way.
+Although computers and computers programs are constantly evolving, an understanding of the basics of computers can help students learn how to adapt to whatever the computer world throws their way.
 Basic courses in physics or engineering are also helpful in developing an analytical attitude toward solving problems.

 Is an Advanced Degree Needed to Work in Web Development?

 In the early days of the World Wide Web, many professional Web developers landed jobs without much formal training.
 When skilled developers were scarce, companies turned to candidates who could demonstrate significant skill, even though they had not completed formal training.
-In today's more competitive employment landscape, companies prefer to recruit degree holders that can bring a broader personal perspective to their work.
+With a more competitive employment landscape, companies prefer to recruit degree holders that can bring a broader personal perspective to their work.

 What Can You Do With a College Degree in Web Development?